mdn/project-template/CONTRIBUTOR_ROLES.md

 # Contribution roles

+Community contributions help this open source project immensely.
+In return, contributors can use their work on this project to demonstrate their technical and writing skills as well as their ability to participate in team settings and to engage with folks from diverse backgrounds.

-Welcome to the MDN project!
-Here we take you through the different roles you can assume as part of contributing to the MDN Web Docs project.
+This page describes the different roles you, as a contributor, can assume while volunteering on the MDN Web Docs project.

 There is usually a step-by-step progress from one role to the next as you take on more responsibilites.
 We describe here how you can move from one role to the next.
-You could also directly assume a role if you have expertise in a particluar area.
+You can also skip the progression and assume a role directly if you have the expertise in a particluar area.
 We discuss this under [Invited expert](#invited-expert).
-As you'll see, with the advancement in the contrinution ladder, you could serve more than one role at the same time.
+As you'll see, with the advancement in the contribution ladder, you could serve more than one role at the same time.

-Contributing to MDN is a mutually beneficial relationship.
-Your contributions help this open source project immensely.
-You can use this project to demonstrate your technical and writing skills and as well as your ability to participate in team settings and engage with folks from diverse backgrounds.

 - [Roles](#roles)
   - [Community participant](#community-participant)